I’m telling you: the Doxy Die Cast must be the prettiest wand vibrator ever to grace this earth. Read on for my Doxy Die Cast review!

 I suspect that the vast majority of people would find the Doxy Die Cast‘s vibrations strong enough to satisfy their needs.
 Because these vibrations are wonderful.
 On the low settings, they’re a determined purr.
 On the high settings, the vibrations strongly reverberate through your whole vulva and pubic bone.
 These are strong.

-Compared to the original Doxy, the vibrations here do feel modified — the double-weighted head gives the Die Cast a discernibly rumblier feel.
+Compared to the original Doxy, the vibrations here do feel modified — the double-weighted head gives the Doxy Die Cast a discernibly rumblier feel.

 “Jeez, that’s super quiet.”
 (Mr. Ruby)